Enslow Publishing

-Enslow Publishing is an American publisher of books and eBooks founded by Ridley M. Enslow, Jr. in 1976.
+Enslow Publishing is an American publisher of books and eBooks founded by Ridley M. Enslow Jr. in 1976.
 Enslow publishes educational nonfiction, fiction, historical fiction, and trade books for children and young adults.
 Their books are intended to be sold to school and public libraries.

 Its current imprints include Enslow Elementary, Speeding Star and Chasing Roses.
 MyReportLinks.com Books and Bailey Books are currently out-of-print imprints.
 MyReportLinks.com Books is the properly formatted name.

 Enslow uses third-party authors to write the manuscripts, and uses in-house editorial and production staff to create their final products.
 Marketing, warehousing, and shipping operations are conducted at their headquarters in Berkeley Heights location.

 Enslow was acquired by Roger Rosen of Rosen Publishing in 2014.

 Notable books

 Enslow Publishers has published titles that have won many awards.
-Most recently is the title Jesse Owens: "I Always Loved Running" written by Jeff Burlingame won a NAACP Image Award for Outstanding Literary Work, Youth/Teens.
+Most recently is the title Jesse Owens: "I Always Loved Running" written by Jeff Burlingame won an NAACP Image Award for Outstanding Literary Work – Youth/Teens.